 (a) Independent Creative Efforts.
-A Work made in the course of Independent Creative Efforts is the property of the employee, who has the right to determine the disposition of such Work and the revenue derived from it.
-The employee shall provide documentation to substantiate his or her Independent Creative Efforts.
+A Work made in the course of Independent Creative Efforts is the property of the creating employee(s), who each have the right to determine the disposition of such Work and the revenue derived from it, in accordance with U.S. copyright law.
+If requested, the employee shall provide documentation to substantiate his or her Independent Creative Efforts.
 As used in this Section, the term "Independent Creative Efforts" means that: